bchavez/RethinkDb.Driver/README.md

 The code generator templates are located in [`Source/Templates/CodeGen/`](https://github.com/bchavez/RethinkDb.Driver/tree/master/Source/Templates/CodeGen).
 The templates are [RazorGenerator](https://github.com/RazorGenerator/RazorGenerator) templates.
-If you wish to update any of the `*.cshtml` code generation templates be sure to install [RazorGenerator's Visual Studio Extension](https://visualstudiogallery.msdn.microsoft.com/1f6ec6ff-e89b-4c47-8e79-d2d68df894ec) or use a RazorGenerator's MSBuild task to convert transform the Razor `*.cshtml` templates to `*.generated.cs` code-behind files.
+If you wish to update any of the `*.cshtml` code generation templates be sure to install [RazorGenerator's Visual Studio Extension](https://visualstudiogallery.msdn.microsoft.com/1f6ec6ff-e89b-4c47-8e79-d2d68df894ec) or use a RazorGenerator's MSBuild task to transform the Razor `*.cshtml` templates to `*.generated.cs` code-behind files.